 Ask lots of questions to focus their investigation, and encourage them to share their ideas.
 Let your child lead to ensure you see things that interest and engage them.
 Play games like “I Spy” or “Tell Me What Happens Next.”

 You are welcome to use your stroller or baby-carrier (worn on the front) in the exhibition spaces.
 Public washrooms have change tables.

 You are welcome to breastfeed your baby in any of our seating areas.
 If you prefer somewhere more private, our Playroom family-friendly space has seating available.

 Meals, snacks, or drinks brought to the Gallery can be enjoyed in the Lobby seating area, away from exhibition spaces.

 Our exhibition-specific kits offer drawing activities, scavenger hunts and take-home activities that you’ll enjoy working on as a family.
 Free for everyone!

 On the last Sunday each month, we offer hands-on activities and family-friendly tours.

-The Great-West Life, London Life and Canada Life Children’s Art Site is open to provide you and your children with a place to rest and engage in art-related activities.
-Whether you need a space for some hands-on play with your young visitors or a quiet space to take a break, Art Site offers a place for you.
+The Great-West Life, London Life and Canada Life Children’s Family Playroom is open to provide you and your children with a place to rest and engage in art-related activities.
+Whether you need a space for some hands-on play with your young visitors or a quiet space to take a break, the Family Room offers a place for you.